m0bi5/Qbot/README.md

 # Qbot
-A bot which gets you followers on quora.
+A bot which gets you followers on Quora by exploiting a bug on their website.

 Dependencies